 Your children are growing and changing so quickly!
 So that means the time for updated portraits is here!
 And along with it comes what many find to be the most frustrating part of the process…finding what to wear!
 Dressing your family for portraits does not have to be a terrible experience.
-As a family photographer, I have had the opportunity to work with many families in the Atlanta area over the past 5 years.
+As a family photographer, I have had the opportunity to work with many families over the last 9 years.
 Today I’m going to give you some steps to help make the process of choosing what to wear for family photos easier.

 This isn’t going to be the type post where I link specific outfits.
 Why?
 Because each person has their own unique style.
 We each have stores where we prefer to shop.
 We know the fit that compliments us the best, and we know what type clothes will fit within our shopping budget.
 That is totally fine!
 I think it’s important to have your portraits represent who you are.
 Today I’m going to be sharing some guidelines to help you as you shop in your preferred stores.